gradvohl/YAPTT/passingParameters/searchThreads/README.md

 make
 ```

 It will compile all the files separately.
-If everything is correct, it will build the program from the object files generated.
+Then, if everything is correct, it will build the program from the object files generated.
 The ``make`` command will show you the lines used in each step of the process.

 To run the program, issue the following command.
 The program will present the array and ask you what element you want to search.
 ```bash